-Many people call us asking about preparing a separation agreement.
+Many people call us at asking about preparing a mediated separation agreement.
 They don’t want a divorce, but what some clarity between them about money and children and houses.
 Some want to sign a Separation Agreement to gain a legal separation in New York State, but want to continuing living in the same house.
 Others are going to live apart for a time, but don’t want to commit to a divorce — a trial separation Suffolk County — and they need a marriage separation agreement.
 Others want to keep the other spouse in health insurance or some other benefit they would lose if they got divorced but to resolve everything else — a divorce in all but the legal sense.
 In almost all cases, employers allow spouses to stay on each other’s health insurance if there is a legal separation but not a divorce.

 Times have changed on Long Island and in NY State in general.
-A Separation Agreement can also be the grounds for divorce.
-Live more than one year separate and apart and carry out all the obligations required by the agreement.
-Then, after that year, that can serve as the grounds for divorce.
+A Separation Agreement for marital separation used to be the grounds for divorce.
+You needed to live more than one year separate and apart and carry out all the obligations required by the agreement.
+Then, after that year, the living apart could serve as the grounds for divorce.
 Since we now have what is effectively no fault divorce in New York that is no longer necessary.
 Couples no longer need to live in separation Long Island to get a divorce.
 Either spouse can seek to end the marriage based on irretrievable breakdown in relationship for a period of at least 6 months.
 This basically means that we have no-fault divorce in New York State.
 Neither spouse can block the other from getting a divorce.